Buntok: Demographics

 The total population of Buntok Kota as of 2021 is 16,774 inhabitants which represents 28% of the population of Dusun Selatan district and 12.7% of the entire population of South Barito Regency.
 The population density of this town is about 233 people/km².
 Buntok Kota has approximately 5,262 households and the average household size of the town is roughly 3.18 people.
 The sex ratio in Buntok Kota is equally 100 which means there are 100 males to every 100 females.

 Education

 As of 2021, there are currently 22 primary schools (19 public schools and three private schools), seven middle schools (three public schools and four private schools), six high schools (three public schools and three private schools), one public vocational school, one economic college, and one Islamic college.

 Facilities

 For healthcare facility, Buntok currently has one general hospital, three polyclinics, one public health centre, and seven pharmacies.
-For economic & trade facility, this town recently has five shopping complexes, two markets, six convenience shops, 234 grocery stores, 25 restaurants, 22 food stalls, six hotels, and seven inns.
+For economic & trade facility, this town recently has five shopping complexes, two markets, six convenience shops, many grocery stores, 25 restaurants, 22 food stalls, six hotels, and seven inns.
 For religious facility, Buntok has 28 Islamic religious facilities, ten Protestant churches, and one Catholic church.
 This town is also served by the Sanggu Airport located at the neighbouring sub-district of Sanggu.